MagGeo/MagGeo/README.md

 ### 6.1 Run MagGeo using your data.

-If you are redy to annotate your GPS trajectories.
+If you are ready to annotate your GPS trajectories.
 You need to update the parameters file in MagGeo to let the program know what are the correct values of your data.

 * Open and Update the following parameters in the file `default.yml` located in parameters folder:
 * `gpsfilename: "name_of_your_csv_trayectory.cvs"` Include the name of your Input data.
 The GPS trayectory you need to annotate with the geomagnetic satellite data.